Extend System Drive but Recovery Partition is in the Way Windows 10/8/7

 It's easy to understand and operate EaseUS Partition Master to merge free space to the C drive even blocked by the recovery partition.
 A few brisk mouse clicks should have done that.

-Click the "Execute Operation" button and click "Apply" to keep all the changes.
+Then Click the "Execute Task" button and click "Apply" to keep all the changes.

 Here EaseUS Partition Master also provides a video guide for you to follow.
 Watch this guide and resize your partition accordingly.